McLeodMoores/xl4j/docs/native-code.md

 | lib-i386 | 32-bit libraries |
 | lib-x64  | 64-bit libraries |

+Note that there is not currently any facility for having both debug and release builds of libraries hosted at the same time.

-When maven has pulled and expanded the artifacts, it triggers the build by invoking the `build.bat` file.
-This batch file simply invokes msbuild for each configuration (you can speed up the build by choosing to edit this batch file and skip some configurations).
+Once maven has pulled and expanded the artifacts, it triggers the build by invoking the `build.bat` file.
+This batch file simply invokes `msbuild` for each configuration (you can speed up the build by choosing to edit this batch file and skip some configurations).
 There are currently four configurations built:

  - Debug/Win32